dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 &lt; 246*in + 7*out + 52 satoshi.
 ```

 The formula `246*in + 7*out + 52` is used to determine the ckBTC minter’s fee in satoshi.
-Since every transaction has at least one input and one output, the fee is at least 305 satoshi [source](https://wiki.internetcomputer.org/wiki/Chain-key_Bitcoin#firstHeading).
+Since every transaction has at least one input and one output, the fee is at least 305 satoshi.
+See [Chain-key_Bitcoin wiki](https://wiki.internetcomputer.org/wiki/Chain-key_Bitcoin#firstHeading).

-There is also a Know Your Transaction (KYT) fee (currently 2000 satoshi) when converting BTC to ckBTC and vice versa [source](https://wiki.internetcomputer.org/wiki/Chain-key_Bitcoin#firstHeading).
+There is also a Know Your Transaction (KYT) fee (currently 2000 satoshi) when converting BTC to ckBTC and vice versa.
+See [Chain-key_Bitcoin wiki](https://wiki.internetcomputer.org/wiki/Chain-key_Bitcoin#firstHeading).

 ## How quickly can ckBTC transactions be finalized?